small-tech/place/README.md

     _If `domain` is not specified, the place that was last served is served (or an error is shown if this is the first time `place serve` is run)._

-  - `local-path-for-client`: _(optional)_ If provided, this is the path to the build artefact of your client ­(a single page app, or SPA, that conforms to small web conventions and protocols).
+    Note that this does not have to be domain that the place is served from, it is the domain that currently identifies the place.
+It could, for example, be served from localhost during development or the development machine’s IP address or hostname during testing.

+##### Flags (optional)

-  - `https-git-url-for-client`: _(optional)_ URL to public https git endpoint for the source code of the distribution build (single page app; SPA) of the small web client you want to run at your place.
+  - `--client=https-git-url-for-client`: _(optional)_ URL to public https git endpoint for the source code of the distribution build (single page app; SPA) of the small web client you want to run at your place.
 This is the software that powers your place.

     If provided, Place will clone the repository (if it hasn’t already) and serve the client.

-    e.g., If you want to run Meep (currently does not exist) at your place, you would use the URL: `https://aral.small-web.org/source/meep-client`.
+    e.g., If you want to run Meep (currently does not exist) at your place, you would use the URL: `https://aral.small-web.org/source/meep-dist`.

-    If neither this nor `local-path-for-client` is provided, Place defaults to serving a placeholder message at `https://localhost` instead of the small web client itself and it is assumed you are running the client separately on a different port.
-This is the assumed case for development.

-##### Flags (optional)
+    If not specified, Place defaults to serving the Small Web Refrence Client (Henry).

    - `--at-localhost`: (default) serve the place at `https://localhost`.